 Rather one should let the theists express their beliefs and recognize this is the world view they prefer to live in ..
-Provide those beliefs are not causing harm to no one (I’m talking about muslim extremists here) , and are bringing peace and happiness to the believer, who am I to question their happiness..
+Provide those beliefs are not causing harm to no one (I’m talking about muslim and other extremists here) , and are bringing peace and happiness to the believer, who am I to question their happiness..
 The problem begins when they attempt to force their beliefs and the corresponding social behaviors and ideals upon me..

 Be proud of being an Atheist..
 Your’re in good company..

 Its 2013, and there are quite of few folks like us in the modern world that share our view of a godless world.
 There are quite a few famous folks who are atheists..